 Low Intensity Running: Our training plans are based on the pyramidal model of training(similar to polarized training, 80/20 running, and the Maffetone Method, but with improvements) where 70-80% of the training is done at low intensity Zone 1 and 2.
 Studies have shown that all athletes will perform better when performing the bulk of their training at a low intensity, it may be difficult to run in Zone 2, but you’ll perform much better if you train at a low intensity.

 What to Eat When Training for a Half Marathon: what you eat before running, during your training runs, during your half marathon, and what you take for hydration will make the workouts you perform so much more effective.
 Physiologists we’ve worked with believe that proper nutrition and hydration can generate the same race results with half the training.
-This article discusses what to eat before your runs, and this article explains what you should eat during running workouts and races.
+This article discusses what to eat before your runs, and this article explains what you should eat during races.

 Check out the example workout below from one of our marathon training plans.
 You can see that every workout in our app comes with personalized nutrition guidance for your pre and during workout nutrition to maximize the workout effectiveness.